Performance Skills 2 (9712.5)

 Spolin, V. (1999).
 Improvisation for the theatre: A handbook of teaching of directing techniques (3rd ed.).
 Northwestern University Press, pp.318-321, & pp. 348-352.

-Chekhov, A. The Seagull (find a contemporary or recent translation)
+Anton Chekhov The Seagull (a contemporary or recent translation)

 Berry, C. (1973).
 Voice and the Actor.
 London, UK: Harrap Limited.
 ISBN: 0-245-52021-X. (Any reprint of this book can be used.)